Family Law

 Domestic Partnership

 Oregon does not recognize common law marriages, which is when two persons who were not married, but have lived together for a specified period of time, are treated as being married for purposes of asset and debt distribution, much like a dissolution of marriage.
-However, Oregon does recognize “Domestic Partnerships”.
-Unlike a common law marriage, which requires living together for a specified period of time, a “Domestic Partnership” does not require a specific period of time living together before an unmarried couple is treated akin to a married couple for purposes of asset and debt distribution.
+However, Oregon does recognize "domestic partnerships.”
+Unlike a common law marriage, which requires living together for a specified period of time, a domestic partnership does not require a specific period of time living together before an unmarried couple is treated akin to a married couple for purposes of asset and debt distribution.
 Rather, the court will look to the intent of the parties in determining whether they should be treated akin to a married couple.
-If they are, then they are said to have a “Domestic Partnership”, and in the event of a breakup, they are said to dissolve their “Domestic Partnership”.
+If they are, then they are said to have a domestic partnership, and in the event of a breakup, they are said to dissolve their domestic partnership.

 Due Diligence

 Generally, for an attorney to do his job, that attorney must investigate all aspects of the case, including all avenues of discovery.
-Taking all steps necessary to properly and fully investigate and evaluate the client’s claim is known as the attorney doing the attorney’s Due Diligence.
+Taking all steps necessary to properly and fully investigate and evaluate the client’s claim is known as the attorney doing the attorney’s "due diligence."

 Ex Parte

-Latin meaning "for one party," referring to motions, hearings or orders granted on the request of and for the benefit of one party only.
-This is an exception to the basic rule of court procedure that both parties must be present at any argument before a judge, and to the otherwise strict rule that an attorney may not notify a judge without previously notifying the opposition and giving the opposition an opportunity to be heard.
-“Ex Parte” matters are usually temporary orders (like a restraining order or temporary custody) pending a formal hearing or an emergency request to re-set a scheduled hearing.
-Oregon requires notice to the other party's lawyer of the time and place before any "Ex Parte" hearing.
+"Ex parte" is a Latin legal term meaning "for one party," referring to motions, hearings or orders granted on the request of and for the benefit of one party only.
+This is an exception to the basic rule of court procedure that both parties must be present at any argument before a judge, and to the otherwise strict rule that an attorney may not communicate with a judge without previously notifying the opposition and giving the opposition an opportunity to be heard.
+Ex parte matters are usually temporary orders pending a formal hearing and which do not award any immediate relief.
+Oregon requires notice to the other party (or his/her lawyer, if represented) of the time and place before any ex parte contact.

 Expert Witness